bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Yome.state = Yome.state || Yome.initialState();
 //l(Yome.state)
 {% endhighlight %}

-I always create a logging shortcut so that I can verify code is behaving as I expect.

 In the code above, you can see that I define a Yome object literal and on that literal I add an `initialState` function.